UFO Baby: Plot

 Miyu Kouzuki is an eighth grade student whose parents left for the United States to work for NASA.
 They arrange for her to stay with their long-time family friend, Hōshō Saionji, a monk who lives in an old Buddhist temple on a hill overlooking the town of Heiomachi.
 Hōshō leaves soon after on a year-long pilgrimage to India, leaving Miyu to stay in his house with his son, Kanata.

 Suddenly, a UFO lands in the honden of the temple, containing a humanoid alien baby named Ruu and his catlike guardian, Wannyā.
 The duo cannot return to their home planet because it is too far from Earth; Wannyā asks Kanata and Miyu to allow them to stay in their house, to which they agree.
-People from Planet Otto look identical to human beings and that Wannyā can also transform into human beings, animals, as well as objects.
+People from Planet Otto look identical to human beings and Wannyā can also transform into human beings, animals, as well as objects.
 Ruu begins to think of Miyu and Kanata as his parents.

 In Shin Daa!
 Daa!
 Daa!, set many years later, Ruu meets a confused earthling girl called Miu that has arrived through a wormhole.
 Miu desperately wants to go home, and he agrees.
 Unbeknownst to him, Miu is the daughter of the same people who lovingly cared for him during his stay on Earth, Miyu Kōzuki and Kanata Saionji.
 They meet Ran, Ruu's best friend, a robot named Ann, and Mininyā, Wannyā's son.